bamablood94/qb-dmv/README.md

 Added ability to only have to take Theoritcal Test(Config.DriversTest) if it is set to false then players will only have to take Theoritcal test to get a Driver's License.
 Set to True to make players take driving test to get a drivers license.

+Implemented Target and QBCores new export for DrawText

+Added a config to use okokNotify or QBCore:Notify

 Maybe others that I can't think of at the moment.

 # Planned Details